PrestaMath/reverse_tile/README.md

-reversi
+reverse tile game
 =======

-Reversi Othello game programmed with kivy
+Reverse tile game programmed with kivy

 Will work on :
-- Windows xp and more great products from Microsoft ...
+- Windows xp and more
 - Linux
 - Raspberry PI
-- Android : published on Google Play  : https://play.google.com/store/apps/details?id=org.reversi
+- Android : published on Google Play  (not anymore due to legal concerns, othello and reversi are copyrighted then it was not a good idea to name the game with those trademarks, gargl )
 - Mac
-- IOS : I plan to have a mac and then pay 90 $ to Apple to be able to publish it

 Last changes:
 - added resume game